-Special follow-up of the following general requirements:

-• New production licenses must conduct surveys to identify any coral reefs or other valuable benthic communities that may be affected by petroleum activities in the relevant blocks, and ensure that they are not damaged.
-Special conditions may be included in licenses to avoid damage.
+• Special follow-up of the general requirement that surveys must be conducted in new production licences to identify any coral reefs or other valuable benthic communities that may be affected by petroleum activities in the relevant blocks, and ensure that these are not damaged by the activity.
+Special conditions may be included in licences to avoid damage.